TAC Accessibility Grant

 The TAC Accessibility Grant is offered to most grant1 applicants.

 Applicants may not apply for the TAC Accessibility Grant on its own.
-The TAC Accessibility Grant is an additional grant that applicants can apply to while they are applying to another TAC grant.
-The funding available through this grant is always in addition to the funding provided through other TAC grant programs.
+The TAC Accessibility Grant is an additional grant that applicants can apply to after receiving a TAC project grant.
+Applicants may also apply for the TAC Accessibility Grant concurrently with a TAC project grant, with the accessibility funds dependent on a successful associated project grant.

 What Does this Grant Support?

-• ASL interpretation
+• sign language interpretation

 • audio description

-• closed captioning
+• captioning

 • communications assistants

-• attendant care (including helpers for Elders)
+• support workers or attendant care (including helpers for Elders)

 Additional Information